gerryd/cookbook/content/recipe/desserts/banana-bavarois.md

 - blend of crumble the cookies to a fine-ish powder
 - melt the butter
-- mix the butter in with the cookie crubmbles
+- mix the butter in with the cookie crumbles
 - line the bottom of the cake ring with baking paper (sides optional)
 - spread the mix evenly over the bottom
 - press down with a spoon or another flat tool